 Advance Care Planning - Group Visits

-The next time you go to the VA, ask your provider or PACT representative about ACP.
-Or, ask a VA social worker if your location offers Advance Care Planning Group Visits.
+The VA Advance Directive form is available for you to complete and review with your family or caregiver.
+The next time you go to the VA, ask your PACT team or social worker if your location offers the Advance Care Planning via Group Visits (ACP-GV) Program.